MLB drops regular COVID tests, can move games for health

 Anyone placed on the COVID-19 injured list will not count against a team’s active roster.
 If a player tests positive while designated for assignment, the designation shall be negated and he would go on the COVID-19 IL.

 Uniformed personnel “are not required to wear face coverings while on the field or in the dugouts and bullpens,” the protocols state.
-The same applies to “team charters, trains, buses, etc.”
+The same applies to “team charters, trains, buses, etc.,” though the federal Transportation Security Administration has a mask mandate in place for flights through April 18.

 For indoor hitting tunnels, clubhouses, weight rooms and other indoor areas, players and uniformed staff “must wear approved face coverings when in those areas if required by applicable laws or regulations in that jurisdiction.”